 What’s a contingency period?

 In Real Estate, A Contingency period is the time frame in which a home buyer has to preform on a specific contractual item.
-In example; A buyer has 17 days to inspect the home to their satisfaction, and either move forward with the purchase, exit out of the purchase, request seller repairs, or request seller credits.
+In example, a buyer may have 17 days to inspect the home to their satisfaction, and either move forward with the purchase, exit out of the purchase, request seller repairs, or request seller credits.
 The job of a contingency is to keep the buyer protected by allowing the buyer to exit out of the contract without any ramifications.
-Once a contingency is removed, the buyer can no longer back out of the purchase without losing their earnest money deposit for the reason being dissatisfied with the condition of the home or any seller disclosures.
+Once a contingency is removed, the buyer can no longer back out of the purchase pursuant to the contingency the buyer removed.
+Once a contingency is removed, it’s removed.

-The only way to shorten or lengthen the contingency period is to create a contingency period addendum and have all parties sign off on it before it expires, in escrow.
+The most common way to shorten or extend a contingency period is to create a contingency period addendum and have all parties sign off on it before it expires, in escrow.

-What happens if the contingency period expired but the buyer still hasn’t removed their contingency?
+What happens if the contingency period passed but the buyer never removed the contingency?

 For a buyer to remove their contingency, they must sign off on a contingency removal document.
-If a buyer doesn’t remove their contingency when it’s due, the seller can furnish the buyer with NTB (Notice of buyer to preform).
-A notice of buyer to preform comes with a deadline, usually 2 days, for the buyer to remove their contractual contingency.
+If a buyer doesn’t remove their contingency when it’s due and in writing, the seller can furnish the buyer with a NTB (Notice of buyer to preform document).
+A notice of buyer to preform comes with a deadline, usually 2 days, for the buyer to remove their contingency.
 If the buyer does not remove their contingency (Respond to the NTB document), the seller has grounds to cancel the contract.
-In that case, the buyer retains their earnest money deposit, as they are protected by a contingency they have never removed in writing, even if it passed.
+In that case, the buyer should retain their earnest money deposit, as they are protected by a contingency they have never removed in writing, even if it passed.
 To retrieve the earnest money deposit, mutual cancellation signatures will be required by sellers and buyers, to be provided to escrow.
 Then, escrow can wire the earnest deposit back to the buyers, or hand them a check.

 Can escrow close without a buyer ever removing their contingencies?